nickgrealy/DataOps/README.md

 # TODO

-- Build executable jar, integrated with Groovy Shell.
+- DONE - Build executable jar, integrated with Groovy Shell.
+- Ability to specify tableName mappings in options
 - Document "How to write your own Reader/Writer" (extend AbsDataReader/AbsDataWriter and register it.)
 - Read html tables from web sites?